 - Prompts interdisciplinary work and computational projects suitable for (under)graduate students.

 - How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms with Sayan Mukherjee and Katharine Turner.
-Last Update: May 24, 2018.
+30 pages.
+Last Update: October 10, 2019.

 - The Fiber of the Persistence Map for Functions on the Interval.
 19 pages.
-Published by JACT.
-Last Update: January 22, 2019.
+Published by the Journal of Applied and Computational Topology (JACT) on January 22, 2019.

 - Dualities between Cellular Sheaves and Cosheaves.
 32 pages.
-Published by JPAA: June 27, 2017.
+Published by the Journal of Pure and Applied Algebra (JPAA) on June 27, 2017.

 - Discrete Morse Theory for Computing Cellular Sheaf Cohomology with Robert Ghrist and Vidit Nanda.
 23 pages.
-Published by FoCM: June 20, 2015.
+Published by Foundations of Computational Mathematics (FoCM) on June 20, 2015.

 - Euler Calculus with Applications to Signals and Sensing with Robert Ghrist and Michael Robinson.
 71 pages.
-Published by Proceedings of Symposia in Applied Mathematics: February 1, 2012.
+Published by Proceedings of Symposia in Applied Mathematics on February 1, 2012.

 - Soliton Solutions of Integrable Systems and Hirota’s Method.
 16 pages.
-Published by the Harvard College Mathematics Review: Spring 2008.
+Published by the Harvard College Mathematics Review (HCMR) Spring 2008.